-San Francisco (SF) is the system typeface in macOS.
-The fonts of this typeface are optimized to give your text unmatched legibility, clarity, and consistency.
+San Francisco (SF) is the system font on all Apple platforms; the SF Pro variant is the system font in macOS.
+Using the system font gives your text legibility, clarity, and consistency with apps across Apple platforms.
 Download the San Francisco family of fonts here.

 Emphasize important information.
 Use font weight, size, and color to highlight the most important information in your app.

 Make sure custom fonts are legible.
-Custom fonts are supported on macOS, but are sometimes tough to read.
+Custom fonts are supported on macOS, but may be tough to read.
 Unless your app has a compelling need for a custom font, such as for branding purposes or to create an immersive gaming experience, it’s usually best to stick with the system fonts.
 If you do use a custom font, make sure it’s easily readable, even at small sizes.